kpreid/3dp-toothbrush-holder/README.md

 Yet another 3D printed toothbrush — or razor — holder.

-* Wall mounted (bring your own adhesive)
+* Wall mounted (bring your own adhesive).
-* No hard-to-clean concave areas
+* No hard-to-clean concave areas.
-* Closely holds the slim handles of non-electric items
+* Closely holds the slim handles of non-electric items.
 * Parameterized for any number of items.

 # License